TASKED: Transformer-based Adversarial learning for human activity recognition using wearable sensors via Self-KnowledgE Distillation: Experimental results

 \subsection{Comparison Results on a Single Dataset}

 The proposed TASKED framework was evaluated on the Opportunity, PAMAP2, MHEALTH, and RealDISP datasets.
 The three evaluation metrics were used to evaluate and compare the proposed method to deep-learning-based state-of-the-art methods including multi-channel time-series convolutional neural networks (MC-CNN) \cite{yang2015deep}, DeepConvLSTM \cite{ordonez2016deep}, Self-attention activity recognition method \cite{mahmud2020human}, METIER model \cite{chen2020metier}, and the previous method "Adversarial CNN" \cite{suh2022adversarial}.
 MC-CNN is a CNN-based model consisting of three convolutional layers, two pooling layers, and two fully connected layers.
 DeepConvLSTM is a combined model of CNN and LSTM for activity recognition, that comprises four convolutional layers and two LSTM layers to learn both spatial and temporal correlations.
 Self-attention activity recognition method introduced a self-attention mechanism to improve the performance of the human activity recognition based on wearable sensors.
 The METIER model is to solve activity recognition and user recognition tasks jointly and transfer knowledge across them by sharing parameters between activity recognition and user recognition networks softly and employing mutual attention mechanism to exploit their knowledge to highlight important features for each other.
-Lastly, the previous method, Adversarial CNN, proposed a adversarial feature extraction for use independent human activity recognition based on CNN architecture.
-In addition, to show the effectiveness of the proposed adversarial learning with MMD regularization and self-knowledge distillation, we evaluate the proposed transformer network alone.
-This serves as an ablation study, highlighting how much of the improvement comes from the new transformer architecture as opposed to our proposed adversarial framework.
+Lastly, the previous method, Adversarial CNN, proposed an adversarial feature extraction for user independent human activity recognition based on CNN architecture.
 For a fair comparison study, we set up the same experimental conditions, such as splitting the training and test datasets, data preprocessing, the window size, and step size, as we addressed in the previous section.

 The Opportunity dataset is normally evaluated using two of its label types: the modes of locomotion recognition task and the gesture recognition task.
 We conducted the comparison experiment and introduce the experimental results on the two tasks separately.